MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_07_lab_ak.md

     1. Leave the **Set expiration date** text box set to its default value.
     1. In the **Enabled** section, select **Yes**, and then select **Create**.
     > **Note**: Wait for the secret to be created before you move forward with this lab.
-1. Back in the Secrets pane, select the **storagecredentials** item in the list.
+1. Return to the Secrets pane, and then select the **storagecredentials** item in the list.
 1. In the Versions pane, select the latest version of the **storagecredentials** secret.
 1. In the Secret Version pane, perform the following actions:
     1. Find the metadata for the latest version of the secret.